You Need a Good Human-Animal Bond

 Because dogs enjoy touch, this is an easy way to strengthen your bond.

-In fact, petting fur has shown in studies to reduce stress in humans, too!
+In fact, petting fur has been shown in studies to reduce stress in humans, too!

 Across species, scientists have observed play bonds relationships.
 This is also true of humans and dogs!